ytalo-lemos/ytalo-lemos/ABOUT_ME.md

 - 👋 Hi, I’m @ytalo-lemos
 - 👀 I'm interested in working with programming in general
-- 🌱 I’m currently learning HTML5, CSS and JavaScript
+- 🌱 I’m currently learning Python, C/C++, HTML5, CSS and JavaScript
 - 💞️ I'm looking to collaborate in financial and related fields
 - 📫 How to reach me: email - ytalo1962@gmail.com; instagram - @ytalo.lemos
 - 😄 Pronouns: He